Developer Documentation

 • The PlaybackComponent uses a Unity AudioSource for “sending” audio into the scene.
 You can get your hands to that audio source using the PlaybackSource property.
 In this sample, the spatialBlend value is set to 1.0 to activate 3D spatial audio for peers and a couple of other settings like the volume attenuation is set.

-• Use the User Data of the peer to get it’s name and set the label of that peer to that name.
+• Use the User Data of the peer to get its name and set the label of that peer to that name.
 This allows us to identify the peers in the scene.

 Some experiments